13thgoutham/go-webview2/README.md

+This is fork of [wailsapp/go-webview2](https://github.com/wailsapp/go-webview2) Because it seems the package is now being maintained as private under wails v3.

+--

 This is a locally maintained fork of [go-webview2](https://github.com/jchv/go-webview2) that is intended to be used with Wails applications.
 It is not intended to be used